First World War.com - A multimedia history of world war one

 Although Germany's hopes for a rapid victory in the west was dealt a death blow with defeat at the Marne in early September 1914, the early war of movement - to be replaced after the Marne by a lengthy war of trench attrition, at least on the Western Front - brought with it a steady stream of Belgian and French refugees seeking to keep ahead of advancing German forces.

-Click here to view film footage of a stream of French refugees fleeing their homes in 1914 (Windows Media, 14 seconds, 380KB).
+Use the player above to view film footage of a stream of French refugees fleeing their homes in 1914.